Markkk33/Phonix/README(PHP).md

 PHP Inventory Management System - Instructions
 =========================================================

 Thank you for reviewing my PHP Inventory Management System.
-Below are instructions for running and using the system as an instructor:
+Below are instructions for running:

 1. Requirements
 XAMPP (or any Apache + PHP + MySQL stack)